In 2005, tuition for full-time National College students was .

-National College is a private institution, so it has the same tuition for residents of Tennessee as it does for residents from other states.
+National College is a private institution, so it has the same tuition for students from Tennessee as it does for residents from other states.

 National College has the same tuition for international students as for those from out of state.

-National College does not offer on-campus housing for students, so there are no charge for dorms.
+National College doesn't offer on-campus housing for students, so there are no charge for dorms, however you should take into account other housing costs when evaluating the actual cost of different schools

 |2021 Total Tuition and Expenses|